 Low and medium risk situations:

 If the case does not meet the above high-risk criteria it is classified as low or medium risk.
 Referrals to this support must be made with consent.
-If the client would like specialist support, you can make a referral to Next Link by calling them on 0800 4700 280, 10am to 4pm Monday to Friday.
+If the client would like specialist support, you can should make a referral to Next Link by calling them on 0800 4700 280, 10am to 4pm Monday to Friday.

 3. Safety Plan